Lee Seamster: Early career

 Seamster became a member of the Arkansas Bar Association on January 21, 1913, and opened a law practice in Bentonville from 1920 to 1923.
 Seamster also entered political life, serving as a justice of the peace in Benton County and as an alderman in Bentonville.
 In 1919, he was elected to represent Benton County in the Arkansas House of Representatives.
 He was elected mayor of Bentonville in 1921, but resigned the following November to move to Fayetteville and open a law practice with partner John W. Nance.
 He won election as Fayetteville city attorney in 1924, though did not remain in the position long.

 Seamster also maintained a farm in Benton County, and was a member of several prominent social organizations, including the Independent Order of Odd Fellows, Freemasonry, and the Knights of Pythias, where he served as Chancellor Commander.
 He was active in the Democratic Party, described in 1930 as "enthusiastic and hardworking in behalf of his party".
-He served as a delegate to the state convention during the contentious 1924 democratic primary, which culminated in the 1924 Democratic National Convention, the longest continuously running convention in United States political history.
+He served as a delegate to the state convention during the contentious 1924 democratic primary, which culminated in the 1924 Democratic National Convention, the longest continuously running convention in the United States political history.